 Using your nondominant hand, hold your cat’s temporomandibular joint (this is where the jawbone connects to the skull) with your thumb and fingers.
 Gently lift their head in an upward position.
 Your hand will be positioned behind their head.

 With the medication in your dominant hand, move your arm from around their body and up towards their mouth.
 Holding the pill between your thumb and forefinger, use your other fingers to gently pry your kitty’s mouth open.

 Quickly insert the pill into your kitty’s mouth and gently hold their mouth shut for just a few moments.
 If you can, try to insert the pill as far back into your cat’s throat as possible.
 This helps eliminate your cat’s ability to taste the bitterness of the medication.
 Use a hand to massage their throat, as this will help them swallow the medication.

 Many medications come in liquid (or suspension) form.
 If administering the suspension in your cat’s food is not an option, you will need to manually insert the medication into your kitty’s mouth.

 Set yourself up in the same position that you would when administering a tablet or capsule.

 With the suspension drawn up into the dropper or syringe, insert the tip of the syringe or dropper into your cat’s mouth.
 If you can, direct the syringe or dropper to administer into your cat’s cheek pouch.

 In some cases, your veterinarian may have you give injectable medications at home.
 Most will be given subcutaneously (under the skin).
-A few examples are Adequan, B12, insulin, or subcutaneous fluids.
+A few examples are Adequan, Vitamin B12, insulin, or subcutaneous fluids.
 We discuss administration of subcutaneous fluids extensively in our blog here.

 In a comfortable seated position, place your kitty in your lap.